MigOpsRepos/pg_dbms_errlog/README.md

 encountering errors rather than abort and roll back.
 It requires the use of the pg_statement_rollback extension or to fully manage the SAVEPOINT in the DML script.
-Logging in the corresponding error table is done using dynamic background workers.
-Note that `max_worker_processes` must be high enough to support the pg_dbms_errlog extension, as it will launch up to `pg_dbms_errlog.max_workers` dynamic background workers, plus an additional fixed background worker.
+Logging in the corresponding error table is done using dynamic shared memory for error queuing and a background worker to write the errors queued into the corresponding error log tables.
+Note that configuration setting `max_worker_processes` must be high enough to support the extension, as it will launch up to `pg_dbms_errlog.max_workers` dynamic background workers, plus an additional fixed background worker.

+Error logging can be done synchronously by registering the error at query level or when the transaction ends using GUC `pg_dbms_errlog.synchronous`.
+Logging at transaction is the default and must be preferred to query, it is the mode that can guarantee that only errors on a committed transaction will be logged.
+When synchronous logging is disabled `off` error logging is done when the bg_worker wakes up or when function `dbms_errlog.publish_queue()` is called or that the synchronous level is changed.

 * [Installation](#installation)